Rainier-PS/terminalcraft/submissions/Terminal Zen Garden/README.md

 ## Features

 - Multiple themed templates: sand, stone paths, bonsai, temples, bridges, and more
-- Interactive garden drawing with keyboard
+- Interactive ASCII garden with keyboard controls
 - Save/load and undo/redo support
-- Built-in help panel and visual legend
+- Visual help panel
-- ASCII bonsai intro art
+- Peaceful fullscreen terminal experience
 - Beginner-friendly code for remixing

 ---

 ## Why Try It?

-Zen gardens are a relaxing blend of art and minimalism.
+Zen gardens blend calm, focus, and creativity.
-This project brings that feeling to your terminal.
-Whether you want to pause, play, or just explore some creativity—Terminal Zen Garden is your space.
+Terminal Zen Garden brings that same joy into your digital workspace — a quiet space to reset, reflect, and express.

 ---

 ## Remix & Share

-- Add your own templates or tile types
+- Fork the repo and add your own tile types or maps
-- Share screenshots or fork the project
+- Share screenshots of your garden designs
-- Clean codebase, ideal for beginners
+- Pull requests and contributions welcome!

 ---

-Created by Rainier-PS
+Created by **Rainier-PS**